 Just a short hop across the Channel, the Low Countries are the ideal destination for scenic river cruising, and on this delightful week-long journey through Belgium and the Netherlands you’ll visit the vibrant capital cities of Amsterdam and Brussels, medieval towns and picturesque villages.
 You will discover the stately windmills of Kinderdijk and spend time in historic Dordrecht before sailing on to the Belgian capital, taking a stroll through the Grand Place and marvelling at the futuristic Atomium.
 Sample the exquisite chocolates in Antwerp, immerse yourself in the art of the Renaissance in Ghent, and, returning to the Netherlands, enjoy the sights of Rotterdam and the captivating Dutch capital, Amsterdam.

-Titan’s VIP door-to-door travel service collects you from home for your journey to the Grand Hotel, Folkestone (or similar stop), where you will be greeted by Titan staff and meet your fellow travellers.
-Board your coaches for the journey by Eurotunnel or ferry to Calais and onward to Amsterdam.
-Upon arrival, embark MS Serenade 1 (4T), where light refreshments will be available before a welcome cocktail and Captain’s gala dinner this evening.
+Titan’s VIP door-to-door travel service collects you from home for your journey to Dover, where we take a break before boarding our coaches, for the Channel crossing to Calais and onward journey to Amsterdam.
+Upon arrival, embark MS Serenade 1 (4T), where light refreshments are available.
+A welcome cocktail and Captain’s gala dinner are served this evening.

 Day 2 - Amsterdam - Kinderdijk - Dordrecht